last updated: 03.03.2022

 3.2 The Proprietor shall be entitled to enter into the Accommodation Agreement under the condition that the Party makes a down payment.
 In such event, the Proprietor shall be obliged to inform the Party of the required down payment before accepting the written or oral order of the Party.
 If the Party agrees to the down payment (in writing or orally), the Accommodation Agreement shall be deemed entered into upon the receipt of the Party’s declaration of consent on the down payment by the Proprietor.

-3.3 The Party shall be obliged to make the down payment no later than 7 days before the accommodation.
+3.3 The Party shall be obliged to make the down payment no later than 7 days after the booking request.
 The costs for the financial transaction (e.g. remittance fee) shall be paid by the Party.
 Paypal, credit and debit cards shall be subject to the terms and conditions of the issuing company.
 The Party is billed 3.8% of the total amount, which will be charged for the transaction by Paypal, the credit and debit card company, by the Proprietor.

 3.4 The down payment shall be deemed an instalment of the agreed remuneration.

 4.1 Unless the Proprietor offers any other time of occupancy, the Party shall be entitled

 to move into the rented rooms from 4.00 p.m. on the agreed date (“date of arrival”).